 Statements included in this prospectus which are not historical facts (including statements concerning plans and objectives of management for future operations or economic performance, or assumptions related thereto) are forward-looking statements.
-In addition, we and our representatives may from time to time make other oral or written statements which are also forward looking statements.
+In addition, we and our representatives may from time to time make other oral or written statements which are also forward-looking statements.
 Such statements include, in particular, statements about our plans, strategies, business prospects, changes and trends in our business, financial condition and the markets in which we operate, and involve risks and uncertainties.
-In some cases, you can identify the forward-looking statements by the use of words such as "may", "could", "should", "would," "expect", "plan", "anticipate", "intend", "forecast", "believe", "estimate", "predict", "propose", "potential", "continue" or the negative of these terms or other comparable terminology.
-Forward looking statements appear in a number of places and include statements with respect to, among other things:
+In some cases, you can identify the forward-looking statements by the use of words such as "may", "could", "should", "would," "expect", "plan", "antic ipate", "intend", "forecast", "believe", "estimate", "predict", "propose", "potential", "continue" or the negative of these terms or other comparable terminology.
+Forward-looking statements appear in a number of places and include statements with respect to, among other things:

-- Ø expectations of our ability to make cash distributions on the units; - Ø our future financial condition or results of operations and our future revenues and expenses, including revenues from profit sharing arrangements and required levels of reserves; - Ø future levels of operating surplus and levels of distributions as well as our future cash distribution policy; - Ø the potential results of the early termination of the subordination period; - Ø tanker market conditions and fundamentals, including the balance of supply and demand in those markets;
+- Ø expectations of our ability to make cash distributions on the units; - Ø our future financial condition or results of operations and our future revenues and expenses, including revenues from profit sharing arrangements and required levels of reserves; - Ø future levels of operating surplus and levels of distributions as well as our future cash distribution policy; - Ø tanker market conditions and fundamentals, including the balance of supply and demand in those markets;